-- ✓ Numbers should reflect the cohort awarded the dollars reported in H1. - ✓ In the chart below, students may be counted in more than one row, and full-time, first-time, first-year students should also be counted as full-time undergraduates. - ✓ Do NOT include any aid related to the CARES Act or unique to the COVID-19 pandemic.
+- ✓ Numbers should reflect the cohort awarded the dollars reported in H1. - ✓ In the chart below, students may be counted in more than one row, and full-time, first-time, firstyear students should also be counted as full-time undergraduates. - ✓ Do NOT include any aid related to the CARES Act or unique to the COVID-19 pandemic.

-Full-time First-time First-Year Full-time Undergrad (Incl.
-Fresh) Less Than Full-time Undergrad N Number of students in line a who had no financial need and who were awarded institutional non-need-based scholarship or grant aid (exclude those who were awarded athletic awards and tuition benefits) 72 250 0 О Average dollar amount of institutional non-need-based scholarship and grant aid awarded to students in line n \$34,047 \$32,196 \$0 P Number of students in line a who were awarded an institutional non-need-based athletic scholarship or grant 0 0 0 Q Average dollar amount of institutional non-need-based athletic scholarships and grants awarded to students in line p
+Letter Number of Enrolled Students Awarded Non- need-based Scholarships and Grants Full-time First-time First-Year Full-time Undergrad (Incl.
+Fresh) Less Than Full-time Undergrad N Number of students in line a who had no financial need and who were awarded institutional non-need-based scholarship or grant aid (exclude those who were awarded athletic awards and tuition benefits) 60 237 1 0 Average dollar amount of institutional non- need-based scholarship and grant aid awarded to students in line n \$32,405 \$32,376 \$8,500 Р Number of students in line a who were awarded an institutional non-need-based athletic scholarship or grant 0 0 0 Q Average dollar amount of institutional non- need-based athletic scholarships and grants awarded to students in line p \$0 \$0 \$0